Chapter 17.10

 17.10.050 Application for exemption.

-(a) No exemption may be granted except upon written application for the exemption on a form supplied by the assessor.
-The claimant must file the application no later than February 1st of the assessment year for which the exemption is sought, but during the same year the city council for good cause shown may waive the claimant’s failure to make timely application for the exemption for that year and authorize the assessor to accept the application as if timely filed.
-The claimant must file a separate application for each assessment year in which the exemption is sought.
-If an application is filed within the required time and is approved by the assessor, he or she shall allow an exemption in accordance with the provisions of Section 17.10.030.
-If a claimant whose failure to file by February 1st of the assessment year has been waived as provided in this subsection and the application for exemption is approved, the amount of tax which the claimant may have already paid for the assessment year with respect to the property exempt shall be refunded to him or her.
+(a) Except for entities listed in NCO Section 17.10.030(a)(1), no exemption may be granted except upon written application for the exemption on a form supplied by the assessor.
+The claimant must file the application no later than December 1st prior to the calendar year for which the exemption is sought, but during the same year the city council for good cause shown may waive the claimant’s failure to make timely application for the exemption for that year and authorize the assessor to accept the application as if timely filed.
+The claimant must file a separate application for each calendar year in which the exemption is sought.
+If an application is filed within the required time and is approved by the assessor, he or she shall allow an exemption in accordance with the provisions of NCO Section 17.10.030.
+If a claimant whose failure to file by December 1st has been waived as provided in this subsection and the application for exemption is approved, the amount of tax which the claimant has already paid for the calendar year on exempt sales shall be refunded to him or her.

-(b) The assessor may at any time require proof, in the form he or she considers necessary, of the grounds for the exemption and the amount of the exemption claimed under this section.
+(b) The city clerk or the clerk’s designee, hereinafter referred to as the assessor, shall have the authority to initially determine whether a sale is exempt from tax.
+The assessor may at any time require proof, in the form he or she considers necessary, of the grounds for the exemption and the amount of the exemption claimed under this section.
 The claimant shall have the burden of establishing his or her qualifications for an exemption, and the exemption ordinance and statutes shall be strictly construed.
 (Ord.
+O-16-10-08 § 1, 2016; Ord.
+O-12-09-02 § 4, 2012: Ord.
 O-07-04-01 § 2, 2007; Ord.
 O-93-6-6 § 1 (part), 1994)

 17.10.060 Sales tax licensing.

-(a) No person may engage in any retail sales transaction as a seller within the city without first procuring an annual sales tax license from the office of the city clerk.
+(a) No person, other than a remote seller subject to Chapter 17.15 NCO, may engage in any retail sales transaction as a seller within the city without first procuring either:

 (b) An application for a sales tax license shall include the name of the applicant; the mailing, residential, and business addresses of the applicant; certification by the applicant that he or she has not had any business license or tax license suspended or revoked within six months prior to the date of the application; proof of compliance with all state and federal licensing and registration requirements; and such other information as the city clerk may deem reasonably necessary for the proper administration of this chapter.
 The information contained in the application shall be submitted under oath or affirmation of the applicant.